 Occupying an eclectic mix of stately Grade 1 listed arts and crafts buildings designed by Gimson with more modern counterparts, Bedales nestles on a 120-acre estate in the village of Steep, near Petersfield.

-The school was founded by J H Badley in 1893 to be a humane alternative to the authoritarian, single sex regimes characteristic of independent schools, with a philosophy of creating co-educational schooling for the “head, hand and heart”.
+The school was founded by John Haden Badley in 1893 to be a humane alternative to the authoritarian, single sex regimes characteristic of independent schools, with a philosophy of creating co-educational schooling for the “head, hand and heart”.

 Whilst on first impressions, with its grand mix of buildings and sprawling grounds, the school shares much in common with its independent peers, and whilst co-educational educational has now become common in the sector, Bedales School continues to offer an alternative “progressive” model of education.

 Bedales was rated Excellent in its most recently available ISI Educational Quality report (2022).

 The school eschews uniform, staff and pupils are on first name terms, the school focuses on the individual rather than group, and learning is self-managed rather than imposed.

 The school has, perhaps, become less progressive in recent years, leading to a concomitant increase in examination performance, although Bedales argues that is has achieved this whilst strengthening many of its core principles.